-How to connect Bluetooth headphones or speaker to Windows 11 PC
+How to pair and connect a Bluetooth headphones in Windows 11

 Before you start trying to pair and connect, make sure the Bluetooth headphones or speaker is switched on (and discoverable) and that its battery is at a sufficient level.
 To pair and connect a Bluetooth headphones or speaker for the first time in Windows 11, follow the steps below.